hshiraishi/varinode-js-sdk/README.md

 Logging
 -------
 For debugging, we integrate the excellent Bunyan logger, which outputs to a file (/tmp/varinode.out).
+Turned off by default.
+To activate, add `debug: true` to your configuration object.

 Release notes